hartza-capital/sdk-rust/docs/AccountsApi.md

 > models::Accounts200Response accounts(items, page)
 List Accounts properties

-List Accounts permit to list all account with pagination.
+Permits to list positions, cash and value of the portfolios

 ### Parameters